Melinda Kennedy

 Assistant Lecturer of Special Education/American Sign Language

-Melinda Kennedy is a dedicated educator with a solid foundation in American Sign Language (ASL) and Deaf Education.
-Her career that spans over two decades in various teaching and leadership roles.
-Born deaf and having navigated both hearing and deaf cultures from a young age, Melinda brings a unique and personal perspective to her work, enriching her teaching methodology and connection with students.
-Her commitment to the education of deaf and hard-of-hearing students, alongside her passion for ASL, has shaped her career and contributions to the field.
+Ms. Melinda Kennedy is a dedicated educator specializing in American Sign Language (ASL) and Deaf Education, with over two decades of experience in teaching and educational leadership.
+Born deaf and having navigated both Deaf and hearing cultures from a young age, she brings a deeply personal and culturally grounded perspective to her work.
+This lived experience informs her teaching practice, strengthens her connection with students, and enriches her contributions to the education of Deaf and hard-of-hearing (DHH) learners.
+Her professional interests include ASL pedagogy, teacher preparation, ASL linguistics and inclusive practices that support language-rich learning environments for DHH students.

 Professional Experience